-For most Councils, this means that Asset Management Plan updating needs to be finished in the period July-September 2014.
+For most Councils, this means that the Asset Management Plan updating needs to be finished in July-September 2014.

-Over the next few blogs, I have posted a series of short blog posts covering wider topics that I believe need to be considered in the 2014 Asset Management Plans.
+Over the following few blogs, I have posted a series of short blog posts covering broader topics that I believe need to be considered in the 2014 Asset Management Plans.

 The topics I have covered are: